martinschaer/js-breakpoints/readme.md

 ## Browser support

-Works on all modern browsers.
-Or to be more specific,  all browsers that support computedStyle for pseudo elements: http://caniuse.com/#feat=getcomputedstyle
+###To support Safari 5 and older...

-To support Safari 5 and older, include fallbackEl to the Breakpoints' options and add the corresponding element to the markup:
+Add a dummy DOM element as fallbackEl to the Breakpoints' options, and add the corresponding element to the markup.
+Example:

 ```js
 Breakpoints.on({